-The research questions that we will be exploring include:
+The research questions that will be explored include:

 1. What are the social needs of children in foster care in the Chattanooga area?

 2. What are the mental health needs of children in foster care in the Chattanooga area?

 3. What are the educational needs of children in foster care of foster children in the Chattanooga area?